MicrosoftDocs/dynamics365smb-docs/business-central/chat-with-copilot.md

 - Find business data for your company in Business Central.
 Use chat to look up and open data about entities or records related to business processes, such as customers, vendors, sales orders, items, and more.
 For example, ask Copilot: "Show me the latest sales order for Adatum."

   By working together with the analysis assist feature, Copilot can also aggregate data for you.
 Prompting chat to group records or perform calculations, such as summing or averaging, generates an analysis tab displaying the results.
 - Get explanations or step-by-step guidance on various tasks.
 For example, ask "Help me understand dimensions" or "How do I post a sales order."
+[Learn more](#prompting-for-aggregating-data-on-analysis-tabs).
 - Understand the purpose and typical use of individual fields.
 When you choose **Ask Copilot** in a tooltip for a field, chat opens with an Explain prompt for the field name and Copilot provides information about it.
 Copilot links to the articles it referenced, so it's easy to verify the description.

 Copilot's sources responses from the official information available on Microsoft Learn at [Dynamics 365 Business Central documentation](/dynamics365/business-central/).